-One Year Into The Job, 3 Big Lessons About Special Counsel Robert Mueller
+A Year Into The Job, 3 Big Lessons About Special Counsel Robert Mueller

 Thursday marks one year since the appointment of Justice Department special counsel Robert Mueller.
 Has any public figure in the United States ever become such a partisan lightning rod after having said so little?

-Mueller has achieved the unusual distinction of being both intensely reviled and deeply beloved after appearing on no TV programs and no radio call-in shows; in no newspaper interviews; and in no SnapChat stories, Facebook Live streams or Twitter threads.
+Mueller has achieved the unusual distinction of being both intensely reviled and deeply beloved after appearing on no TV programs and no radio call-in shows; in no newspaper interviews; and in no Snapchat stories, Facebook Live streams or Twitter threads.

-Except, that is, for all the ones in which he has appeared — as the subject, or as a character, or as the victim of attacks, or as a crusading grand inquisitor, or in all the other roles in which he has been cast given the absence of his own face and his own voice.
+Except, that is, for all the ones in which he has appeared — as the subject or as a character or as the victim of attacks or as a crusading grand inquisitor or in all the other roles in which he has been cast given the absence of his own face and his own voice.

 Mueller appears to prefer to let his work do the talking for him.
-In that sense, he has spoken a great deal in the 12 months since his appointment by Deputy Attorney General Rod Rosenstein, following President Trump's decision to fire then-FBI Director James Comey.
+In that sense, he has spoken a great deal in the 12 months since his appointment by Deputy Attorney General Rod Rosenstein, following President Trump's decision to fire FBI Director James Comey.

 Mueller's office has told a detailed story about a years-long campaign by the Russian government first to reconnoiter and then to attack the democracy of the United States.
-Thanks to Mueller, Americans know that Russian President Vladimir Putin dispatched his first intelligence officers as early as 2014 on a personal visit to cities around the country.
+Thanks to Mueller, Americans know that Russian President Vladimir Putin dispatched his first intelligence officers as early as 2014 on a personal visit to cities across the country.

-And they know that before Trump's inauguration, then-national security adviser Mike Flynn was in contact with Trump's advisers as he urged Russia's ambassador not to retaliate against the punitive measures that outgoing President Obama had imposed over Russia's attack on the presidential election.
+And they know that before Trump's inauguration, then-national security adviser Mike Flynn was in contact with Trump's advisers as he urged Russia's ambassador not to retaliate against the punitive measures that outgoing President Barack Obama had imposed over Russia's attack on the presidential election.

 There remain many things, however, that Americans don't know about what took place between these two events or what has taken place since.
 One big question, after 365 days of Mueller, is: How much he can or will still reveal?

 The special counsel is not an avenging angel on a holy campaign to right the wrong that Democrats believe was the outcome of the 2016 presidential race.
 Nor is he a KGB commissar relentlessly hounding Trump out of personal animus on behalf of a conspiracy by the Deep State.

 Those myths have clung to Mueller in part because he has not defined himself, creating the opening for others to define him to serve their own ends.

+The latest example was in a tweet from Trump, who marked the anniversary of Mueller's appointment by renewing his complaint that the whole special counsel investigation was baseless.

+Congratulations America, we are now into the second year of the greatest Witch Hunt in American History...and there is still No Collusion and No Obstruction.
+The only Collusion was that done by Democrats who were unable to win an Election despite the spending of far more money!— Donald J. Trump (@realDonaldTrump) May 17, 2018

-The question of what Mueller and his office are actually doing is nearly impossible to answer.
+The underlying question of what Mueller and his office are actually doing is nearly impossible to answer from the outside.
 The public only sees what the special counsel and his team permit them to see, and then usually only through dry legal documents and courtroom statements.

 One year of investigating, prosecutions and plea agreements has provided a few clues.

-Mueller is running both the counterintelligence investigation he inherited from the FBI and a conventional criminal investigation.
+Mueller is running both a counterintelligence investigation and a conventional criminal one

 The distinction is important because the types of work are quite different and can lead to very different results.
 In a counterintelligence case, investigators may never make an arrest or file charges.
 Their goal is to study the relationship between a foreign intelligence service and a subject in the United States with whom it might have been corresponding.